-- According to WHO, “This is the first time that cases and sustained chains of transmission have been reported in countries without direct or immediate epidemiological links to areas of West or Central Africa.”
+- According to WHO, “This [was] the first time that cases and sustained chains of transmission [were] reported in countries without direct or immediate epidemiological links to areas of West or Central Africa.”

-- With the exception of those regions, the majority of cases (87.9%) are occurring among men who have sex with men, including gay and bisexual men.
+- With the exception of those regions, the majority of cases (86.2%) occurred among men who have sex with men, including gay and bisexual men.

-- Overall, the severity is quite low.
-While extremely painful, most cases are being managed without hospitalization and only 28 deaths have been reported.
+- Overall, the severity of mpox is quite low.
+While extremely painful, most cases were managed without hospitalization and only 65 deaths were reported up to Dec.
+16.

-- Anyone can catch monkeypox, although the majority of cases currently have been linked to sexual transmission.
+- Anyone can catch mpox, although the majority of cases in the 2022 outbreak were linked to sexual transmission.

 By the numbers

 As of Dec.
 16, 2022, 82,762 global cases had occurred in 110 countries across all six of WHO’s regions.
 The highest number of cases were found in the U.S. (29,687 cases and 20 deaths), followed by Brazil (10,252 cases and 14 deaths), Spain (7,416 cases and three deaths), France (4,110 cases and no deaths), Colombia (3,908 cases and no deaths) and the United Kingdom (3,730 cases and no deaths).
 These six countries, together with Germany, Peru, Mexico and Canada, represented 85.9% of cases reported.
 The transmission rate had slowed dramatically after the U.S. summer months in most places; for example, Germany only increased by four cases between mid-November and mid-December 2022.

-Overall, the new cases have decreased by 16% between Nov.
-7 to Nov.
-13, compared to the previous week.
-According to WHO, as of Nov.
-16, 2022, 18 countries reported an increase in their cases.
-In the week prior to that date, the highest increase reported was from Brazil.
-There are 65 countries that have not reported any cases in the 21 days prior to Dec.
-11 in the same time period, the Region of the Americas had 89.9% of the cases in the past four weeks and the European Region had 6.6% of the cases.
+Overall, the new cases had decreased by 45.6%% between Dec.
+5 and Dec.
+11, compared to the previous week.
+According to WHO, as of Dec.
+11, 2022, 12 countries reported an increase in their cases.
+In the week prior to that date, the highest increase reported was from Mexico.
+There were 73 countries that had not reported any cases in the 21 days prior to Dec.
+11 in the same time period, the Region of the Americas had 93.4% of the cases and the European Region had 5.6% of the cases.